anamika1302/CS539-Ventilator-Pressure-Prediction/README.md

 ## Team Members:
-Anamika Kumari, Ashay Aglawe, Kratika Shetty, Muralidhar Koripalli
+Anamika Kumari, Ashay Aglawe, Kratika Shetty, Murlidhar Koripalli

 ## Background and Motivation
 Ventilators have proven to be a lifesaver during the pandemic.
 However, mechanical ventilation is a clinician-intensive procedure, a limitation that was prominently on display during the early days of the COVID-19 pandemic.